Corporation for Public Broadcasting: Funding and operations

-Public broadcasting stations are funded by a combination of private donations from listeners and viewers, foundations and corporations.
-Funding for public television comes in roughly equal parts from government (at all levels) and the private sector.
+Public broadcasting stations from the CPB were funded by a combination of private donations from listeners and viewers, foundations and corporations, as well as government sources from 1967 to 2025.
+Funding for public television in 2013 came in roughly equal parts from government (at all levels) and the private sector.

-Stations that receive CPB funds must meet certain requirements, such as the maintenance or provision of open meetings, open financial records, a community advisory board, equal employment opportunity, and lists of donors and political activities.
+Stations that received CPB funds were required to meet certain standards, including open meetings, open financial records, a community advisory board, equal employment opportunity, and public lists of donors and political activities.

 A 2007 Government Accountability Office (GAO) report and 2025 Congressional Research Service (CRS) report both found that public broadcasting stations in smaller and rural media markets had a greater dependence on federal funding.
 In 2023, rural stations received 45% of the CPB appropriation, while CPB grants accounted for at least 25% of station revenue for at least half of rural stations and more than 50% of revenue for some stations.
 A 2011 FCC report noted that less than one-fourth of funds disbursed through grants by the CPB to public broadcasters were used for programming while the overwhelming majority was used for support of station infrastructure.

 After administrative costs and system support programs, the 2025 CRS report noted that the entire federal appropriation to the CPB was used to provide grants to qualifying public broadcasting stations and program producers.
 The Public Broadcasting Act prohibits the CPB from owning or operating stations, and from producing, scheduling, or distributing programming.
 As PBS and NPR were incorporated as station-owned membership organizations, PBS and NPR received only a small fraction of their total revenue from the CPB directly, with 16% and 1% respectively of their total revenue coming directly from all federal sources in total and the majority coming from member stations, distribution revenue and services, corporate underwriting and institutional support, and individual contributions.
 PBS and NPR member stations are owned and operated by colleges and universities, public school districts, other private non-profit corporations, or state government agencies.
-Along with the 2007 GAO report about public television specifically, the 2025 CRS report noted that while NPR is authorized to produce programming for its member stations, programming included in the PBS National Programming Service (NPS) is not produced by PBS itself but by its member stations, external production companies, and independent producers, and PBS and NPR member stations retain ultimate editorial control over which programming from the NPS and NPR they wish to broadcast.
+Along with the 2007 GAO report about public television specifically, the 2025 CRS report noted that while NPR was authorized to produce programming for its member stations, programming included in the PBS National Programming Service (NPS) was not produced by PBS itself but by its member stations, external production companies, and independent producers, and PBS and NPR member stations retain ultimate editorial control over which programming from the NPS and NPR they wish to broadcast.

 Public television stations participate in the Emergency Alert System (which includes Amber alerts) and the pilot program for the Digital Emergency Alert System.
-The CPB is the sole eligible recipient of funding through the Next Generation Warning System Grant Program within the Integrated Public Alert and Warning System.
+The CPB was the sole eligible recipient of funding through the Next Generation Warning System Grant Program within the Integrated Public Alert and Warning System.

+During the second Trump administration, federal funding for the CPB was eliminated with the passage of the Rescissions Act of 2025, and the corporation shut down operations by January 2026.